"Media Files Are Missing"

 - The media files may be located on an external hard-drive which is currently not connected, or has changed name/letter assignment.

-- If you have enabled Optimized Storage (MacOS Sierra and higher) this could delete older files from the Desktop and Documents folders when storage is low, which may include Live documents and media files if you have saved them there
+- If you have enabled Optimized Storage when using iCloud Drive (MacOS Sierra and higher) this could delete older files from the Desktop and Documents folders when storage is low, which may include Live documents and media files if you have saved them there.

 - If you've upgraded from Live Intro or Lite, to Standard or Suite, the core library content is different which could result in this error if you've used some of the Lite/Intro exclusive content.
 Here's how to restore the missing content.